Spigraph and Telic Digital Interview

 John S: Nick, you and I have known each other quite a while but for the benefit of our readers, can you provide some background on what you’ve done professionally for the past five years or so please?

-Nick S: As you know John, I have been in the Business Process Automation industry quite a while now, the best part of 20 years.
-In the main I have spent my time helping organisations with Digital Transformation programmes; these have tended to take the form of either tactical, “point” solutions to solve very immediate business challenges, or more strategic initiatives which make use of a common automation platform for multiple business processes.
+Nick S: As you know John, I have been in the Business Process Automation industry for quite a while now, the best part of 20 years.
+In the main, I have spent my time helping organisations with Digital Transformation programmes; these have tended to take the form of either tactical, “point” solutions to solve very immediate business challenges or more strategic initiatives which make use of a common automation platform for multiple business processes.
 Typically, these projects start with spending some time- understanding customer’s business processes, understanding how they operate and aligning suitable technology to ultimately provide quantifiable business benefits that the organisation can realise.

 John S: Thanks Nick, that’s very useful and good to have an update.
 I believe you’re very well placed to capitalise and exploit opportunities in the market for Business Process Improvement and Digital Transformation.
 What was your motivation to start Telic Digital in 2020?